Thursday – December 12, 2019

 Applications for three positions on the Milwaukee Area Technical College (MATC) District Board must be residents of the District and meet other necessary qualifications as set forth below.

-With three-year terms expiring June 30, 2020, the following is a synopsis of the qualifications needed for the three appointments based on state statutes and MATC's District Plan of Representation as approved on March 22, 2016.
+With one (1) term expiring June 30, 2022, the following is a synopsis of the qualifications needed for the appointment based on state statutes and MATC's District Plan of Representation as approved on March 19, 2019.

 About the MATC District Board of Directors